 Research and evaluation

-Since inception, Beyond Blue has an active role in supporting and generating research and has invested more than $65 million into mental health research in depression, anxiety and suicide prevention.
+Since inception, Beyond Blue has invested over $68 million into mental health research in depression, anxiety and suicide prevention.

 Our role in mental health research